MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 ### NetlogonStaticPort

 Description: By default, the RPC is using dynamic ports 49152 – 65535.
-If null, this setting is not managed through GPO.
+If `null`, this setting is not managed through GPO.
 If value is defined, this value will be set as static port for Active Directory RPC traffic.
 See the [How to restrict Active Directory RPC traffic to a specific port](https://learn.microsoft.com/en-us/troubleshoot/windows-server/active-directory/restrict-ad-rpc-traffic-to-specific-port) article for more information.
 If set to 0 (zero), the port is set to dynamic.
 If this is configured, you also need to configure `NtdsStaticPort` value.